Zywave/booster/src/_areas/design-system/components/file-inputs.md

 ## Types

-Currently, we have one type of File Input that allows the user to upload a single file through their file explorer or drag and drop.
+Our File Input that allows the user to upload a single file through their file explorer or drag and drop.

 ![File Input](/images/file-input_usage.svg)